 The buyer could also have subjects that need to be fulfilled, such as securing financing or selling their own home.

 If you agree to the conditions, the offer is accepted.
 You then have seven to 10 days (or whatever is negotiated) to fulfill the conditions.
-The buyer will want to do an inspection to ensure the conditions have been fulfilled, as well as their due diligence.
+The buyer will want to do an inspection to ensure the conditions have been fulfilled and their due diligence.

 Once the subjects have been fulfilled, the buyer will give you written notice that they’re being removed and your house is sold!

-• Terms.
-These are the deal’s nuts and bolts like the price, dates, deposit, items that are included as part of the sale.
+- Terms.
+These are the deal’s nuts and bolts like the price, dates, deposit, and items that are included as part of the sale.

-• Adjustments.
-These are the pro-rated expenses associated with a property that will be assumed by the buyer, like property taxes, strata fees, utilities.
+- Adjustments.
+These are the pro-rated expenses associated with a property that will be assumed by the buyer, like property taxes, strata fees, and utilities.

 After subjects are removed